mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

-1. Continue P2 by composing the smallest complete isolated Value- and JSON-shaped products from the held source-leaf fixture, S7 recovery, exact spans, and consumer projection.
-No CSS/domain type enters parse-that.
+1. Continue P2 with one domain-neutral stylesheet-shaped mixed-overlap unordered product.
+It must exercise the exact D residual route, spans, slots, recovery and consumer result against an idiomatic accepted-M2 control; no CSS/domain type enters parse-that.
-2. Re-adjudicate recursion and unordered overlap only where those shaped products actually consume them.
-Generic recursion, balanced-discard fusion, disjoint-only D performance, and residual-overlap performance are presently RED.
-3. Preserve the locally green terminal/sequence/generic-recovery and P2-L
-   correctness evidence
+2. Retire D if any binding residual-overlap state/value/result point is below 10× or the state cap/heap exceeds the declared bound.
+Do not retime the disjoint-only corpus as overlap evidence.
-   without treating it as P3, every-subject proof, formation admission or execution credit.
+3. Reconcile the remaining full-subject P2 cold/hot, memo, allocation and optimizer rows by consumed evidence or terminal retirement.
+Preserve S7 local correctness without treating it as P3, every-subject proof, formation admission or execution credit.
 4. Run formation Clean A/B only after the isolated prototype proof is green.
    Production-source freeze and packing remain later execution boundaries.